strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 ### Component & Dynamic Zones

-The `population` parameter is used to explicitly define which Dynamic zones, components, and nested components to populate.
+The `populate` parameter is used to explicitly define which Dynamic zones, components, and nested components to populate.

 #### Deeply populate a 2 level component & media